Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: DAG-reduction Representatives of UECs

 Split: We have already seen in Proposition \ref{prop:merge split inverse} that the operations \textit{merge} and \textit{split} on UEC-representatives are inverse of each other.
 Similarly, we also proved in Lemma \ref{lemma:merge-split alg inverse} that the $\mathtt{merge}$ and $\mathtt{split}$ operations in Algorithm~\ref{alg:reduced-merge} and $\ref{alg:reduced-split}$ are inverse of each other as well.
 Further, by Lemma \ref{lemma:bijection between U and D}, we know that there exists a unique DAG reduction $\D$ for each UEC-representative $\U$.
 Combining these results gives us that the operation \textit{split} on any UEC-representative $\U$ is equivalent to the $\mathtt{split}$ operation on the corresponding DAG reduction $\D$ if and only the operation \textit{merge} on $\U$ is equivalent to the $\mathtt{merge}$ operation on $\D$.
 Thus, the equivalence for the \textit{split} operation follows from the equivalence for \textit{merge}, which is proved above.
-(Note: We refer the reader to Figure \ref{figure:commutative diagram} which is a commutative diagram explaining the argument above.)
+(Note: Figure \ref{figure:commutative diagram} is a commutative diagram for the preceding argument.) \end{proof}